brndnmtthws/brndn-io/content/posts/do-a-bad-job/index.md

 rarely sold his paintings, preferring to give them away to PBS stations, students, and charities.
 As Bob Ross Inc. later explained, selling paintings "wasn't really Bob's thing"—he understood that the value wasn't in the finished product but in the joy of creation itself.
-A man who understood, perhaps better than anyone, the profound value of doing things badly.
+He painted, gave the stuff away, and kept it moving.

 ## Embrace Imperfection